 Thai chicken satay with peanut sauce

-Thai chicken satay with peanut sauce accompanied by a fresh cucumber salad.
+Thai chicken satay with peanut sauce and cucumber salad.

 Shaved ice